bluebat/thiny-session/README.md

 thiny-session
 =============

-A Thin &amp; Tiny Session for X
+A Thin and Tiny Session for X